 Kanaha Pond State Wildlife Sanctuary – An iNaturalist project that aggregates citizen scientist’s observations of wildlife in the sanctuary. https://www.inaturalist.org/projects/kanaha-pond-state-wildlife-sanctuary

-Eyes of the Reef Hawai’i – A community reporting network for coral disease and bleaching; marine invasive species; crown-of-thorn seastars, fish diseases and other things of concern about the marine environment.
-This is your chance to help contribute to the long-term protection of our local reefs.https://eorhawaii.org
+Eyes of the Reef Hawai’i – A community reporting network for coral disease and bleaching; marine invasive species; crown-of-thorns seastars, fish diseases, and other things of concern about the marine environment.
+This is your chance to help contribute to the long-term protection of our local reefs. https://eorhawaii.org